joshbegley/nyt-latest/previous.md

 `They can hold guilty parties responsible when the federal government will not.`\
 https://www.nytimes.com/2026/06/15/opinion/trump-presidential-pardons.html

-**Jessie Buckley in ‘Romeo and Juliet,’ and More Theater to Stream**\
+**Jessie Buckley, a Liza Minnelli Tribute and More Theater to Stream**\
-`If you can’t make it to Shakespeare in the Park, check out a version starring Josh O’Connor.
+`The Oscar winner and Josh O’Connor star in a National Theater production of Shakespeare’s tragedy.
 Other picks include Matthew López’s “The Inheritance.”`\
 https://www.nytimes.com/2026/06/15/theater/jessie-buckley-romeo-and-juliet-streaming.html

 **Father Dionysios Tabakis’s Drone Metal Debut**\